fuinorg/event-store-commons/eshttp/README.md

 # esc-eshttp
 Event store commons HTTP adapter for Greg Young's [Event Store](https://www.geteventstore.com/).

-**CURRENTLY BROKEN (2016-07-01)**

 ## ESC Meta Data Structure
 The [Event Store](https://geteventstore.com/) has only limited support for different types of stored data.
 To allow having multiple types and versions of data and meta data, the common event store interface introduces a separate meta data structure.
 It contains information about content-types, encoding, version, meta type and the meta information provided by the user.

-Here is how the data structure looks like that is sent using the [Event Store Events Media Type](http://docs.geteventstore.com/http-api/3.4.0/writing-to-a-stream/):
+Here is how the data structure looks like that is sent using the [Event Store Events Media Type](http://docs.geteventstore.com/http-api/3.9.0/writing-to-a-stream/):
 ```json
 [
     {